Taking photos of my people is my favorite thing to do.

 I prefer natural light.
 Though I have the equipment to do studio portraits, I rarely use it.
-My brother, the art professor, told me that if I wanted to perfect my technique and build a personal style, I should study the Dutch Masters.
+My brother, the art professor, told me that if I wanted to perfect my technique and build a personal style, I should study The Dutch Masters.
 Girl with a Pearl Earring by Vermeer is my standard.
+I also like the low-light paintings of Gerard van Honthorst.
 Give me a window, soft morning light, a face that I find interesting, and I'm set!

-Below are portraits I have taken over the years, choosing my favorite photos of each person.
+Below are portraits I have taken over the years, choosing a few of my favorite photos of each person.

-My son and one of the finest men I know, I, of course, have taken photos of him all of his life . . . until recently.
-I just can't pin him down; the lad is busy.
+I, of course, have taken photos of him all of his life . . . until recently.
+I just can't pin him down.
+The lad is busy.

 Wearing my Patrol Cap, with his sister, returning from Iraq, Lexington after the military.